Thalavattam: Plot

 Vinod becomes mentally ill after his girlfriend Anitha dies due to an electric short circuit accident during a rock concert.
 Vinod is admitted to a mental hospital managed by Dr. Ravindran, in Ooty.
-Dr Ravindran is aggressive and a sadist who has a dislike for Vinod.
+Dr Ravindran is aggressive and cruel man who has a strong hatred for Vinod.
+The hospital is more like a prison as the patients are treated inhumanely.
 With the help of Dr. Savithri, who is Dr. Ravindran's daughter, and Dr. Unnikrishnan, a very old and close acquaintance of Vinod from his childhood, he slowly regains his memory and mental equilibrium.
 Savithri and Vinod fall in love.
-Dr. Ravindran has already arranged Savithri's marriage with Hari and so he opposes the lovers.
+Dr. Ravindran has already arranged Savithri's marriage with Hari and so he opposes the relationship along with holding Vinod hostage and treating him as if he hasn't recovered.
+Dr Unnikrishnan begs Dr Ravindran to set Vinod free but he doesn't budge.
+This infuriates Dr Unnikrishnan and challenges Dr Ravindran that he will rescue Vinod no matter what.
+Dr Unnikrishnan reasons with Savithri and devises a plan to rescue Vinod later that night.

-When he finds that Savithri and Vinod are adamant, Dr. Ravindran lobotomises Vinod and puts him in a state of coma.
-Dr. Unnikrishnan feels that death would be preferable over a vegetative life and kills Vinod.
+Vinod having had enough of Dr Ravindran's cruelty, grabs and suffocates him, only to be dragged away by the hospital guards.
+That night, Dr. Ravindran lobotomises Vinod and puts him in a state of coma.
+Dr. Unnikrishnan discovers Vinod in a coma and is devastated.
+He feels that death would be preferable over a vegetative life and kills Vinod.
 He confronts Dr. Ravindran and confesses to the euthanasia.
 Savithri overhears the conversation, and loses her mental equilibrium.
 She is admitted into the same institution as a patient.